williamlidberg/SLU-Markfuktighetskarta/README.md

 The topographical indices used was extracted using code in the script folder and the script Tune2ClassedProbability.Rmd was used to train the model using XGBoost in R.

+This project is licensed under the MIT License - see the LICENSE file for details.